gjbplus/mapping-data/README.md

 4 - create a new file for the solution

 5 - New file is called week1-csv-to-json.ipynb

+6 - load csv file, filter result by items a, b, c

+7 - commit and push to origin main

+8 - added code for save in json file the queries

+9 - Created three new json files